Stay updated on clinical development milestones and clinical trial approvals we are proud to help our sponsors achieve

 Last week, November 7th , the 49th EMWA Conference traditionally gathered industry experts from across the world, this time in Malmö, Sweden.
 In this release OCT Clinical’s delegation of medical writers share the key takeaways from the event.

-According to the EMWA, the primary goal of the Conference is knowledge exchange for the ultimate professional growth and networking opportunities for medical writers at all stages in their careers.
+According to the EMWA, the primary goal of the Conference is knowledge exchange for ultimate professional growth and networking opportunities for medical writers at all stages of their careers.
 The variety of attendees also included a few global Pharma representatives and those from industry vendors.

-Among the most highlighted sessions were consistency in document writing, clinical investigation plans for medical devices and writing about efficacy.
+Among the most standout sessions were Consistency in Document Writing, Clinical Investigation Plans for Medical Devices and Writing about Efficacy.
 The workshop block of the event was complemented with several lecture sessions featuring such prominent speakers as Andrea Bucceri (Taylor & Francis Group) and Leif Groop of Lund University who delivered a presentation on the new classification in Diabetes.

-Also, during the event it was agreed upon that the Russian version of the Joint position statement
+Also, during the event it was agreed that the Russian version of the Joint position statement

-It has become obvious once again, how broad Medical Writing in Europe is with its covering regulatory writing, medical communication, educational writing for healthcare professionals, medical journalism.” – commented Boris Eliseev, OCT Clinical Medical Writer.
+It has become obvious once again how broad Medical Writing in Europe is with its coverage of regulatory writing, medical communication, educational writing for healthcare professionals and medical journalism.” – Boris Eliseev – OCT Clinical Medical Writer.

 November 11th, 2019